-- Home visits / Nurserv visits
+- Home visits / Nursery visits

 - Observation

 - Adult-Led activities

 - Enhanced provision

 - Discussions with parents / carers

-Leuven scales and Characteristics of Effective Learning
+- Characteristics of Effective Learning

 Baseline assessments should be completed in the first six weeks of Reception.
 Baseline data will be added to Arbor - the online system used to track age related statements for the 7 areas of learning.
 These judgements are based on evidence gathered through observation of children's play/learning (80:20 ratio of child initiated: adult lead).